 The Wills, Estates and Succession Act requires that the PGT be notified before a court application for a grant involving interests of a child or incapable adult.
-These grant application reviews support objectives under Goal 3 by ensuring statutory protective and monitoring services are delivered in an appropriate, timely and fair manner.
-In 2017-2018, cost per review was \$937 (\$922 in 2016-2017) and the Public Guardian and Trustee Fees Regulation allows a fee of \$300 per notice for this review.
+These grant application reviews support objectives under Goal 3 by helping to ensure statutory protective and monitoring services are delivered in an appropriate, timely and fair manner.
+In 2018-2019, cost per review was \$890 (\$937 in 2017-2018) and the Public Guardian and Trustee Fees Regulation allows a fee of \$300 per notice for this review.

+TABLE 2

-TABLE 2 PGT VOTED FUNDING, RECOVERIES AND EXPENSES, 2012-2013 TO 2017-2018
+PGT VOTED FUNDING, RECOVERIES AND EXPENSES, 2013-2014 TO 2018-2019

-RECOVERIES AND PROGRAM COSTS 2017-2018
+RECOVERIES AND PROGRAM COSTS 2018-2019